Mohamed-A-Marzouk/DronesRepo/README.md

 read me for drones task

 prerequisite
--java 8 installed
+#java 8 installed
--clean and build project to download maven dependencies for spring
+#clean and build project to download maven dependencies for spring

 run project